 Maptitude is a Windows software, but it can still be installed on a Mac if you run Windows virtualization software.

-Most Macs purchased in the last several years will have an Intel CPU, and you can use virtualization software such as VMWare Fusion or Parallels Desktop to run Windows, or indeed you can also boot up your machine natively in Windows using Apple's Boot Camp software.
+If your Mac has an Intel CPU, you can use virtualization software such as VMWare Fusion or Parallels Desktop to run Windows, or indeed you can also boot up your machine natively in Windows using Apple’s Boot Camp software.
 Any of these solutions works very well for running Maptitude.

 With any of these options you would need to have a Microsoft Windows license.
 Apple’s Boot Camp is free with the Mac OS, but VMWare and Parallels are commercial products.